cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 string is then interpreted as an integer via OS2IP {{RFC8017}}.
 For example, for p a 255-bit prime and k = 128-bit security, L = ceil((255 + 128) / 8) = 48 bytes.

-Finally, hash\_to\_base sets the input to HKDF to H(msg) rather than to msg.
+Finally, hash\_to\_base appends one zero byte to msg in the invocation of HKDF-Extract.
 This ensures that the use of HKDF in hash\_to\_base is indifferentiable from a random oracle (see {{LBB19}}, Lemma 8 and {{DRST12}}, Theorems 4.3 and 4.4).
-(In particular, as long as the output length of H is greater than 48 bits---which will always be true in practice---the inputs to the HMAC invocations inside HKDF-Extract and HKDF-Expand are guaranteed to be disjoint, since they are of different lengths.)
+(In particular, this approach works because it ensures that the final byte of each HMAC invocation in HKDF-Extract and HKDF-Expand is distinct.)

 {{domain-separation}} discusses requirements for domain separation and recommendations for choosing domain separation tags.
 The hash\_to\_curve